Crew With BDA Productions!

 - Use cutting-edge technology.

 - Work on live productions with a video crew.

 - Earn select BDA free classes and OnDemand videos.

 - Training, practicing, and operating our video equipment to obtain intermediate skill level as a video shooter.

-- Planning, setting up, operating and tearing down video production gear for BDA productions.
+- Planning, setting up, operating and tearing down video production gear.

-- Crewing in a variety of roles (videographer, technical director, editor, producer, etc.) for BDA productions at various Boulder/Denver-area locations.
+- Crewing in a variety of video production roles (videographer, technical director, producer, etc.).

 - Working with our content partners to arrange and coordinate productions.

 - Excellent communication skills and ability to effectively engage and coordinate with BDA staff, production crew, and our content partners.

-- Keen interest in professional video production and filmmaking with a drive to grow your experience and skill.
+- Keen interest in video production and filmmaking with a drive to grow your experience and skill.

 - Professional attitude and self-motivated, with the ability to work independently and under pressure when necessary.

-- Some demonstrated experience in operating a video camera, including manually setting proper exposure, composition, and white balance, or completion of a relevant BDA certificate program.
+- Some experience in operating a video camera, including manually setting exposure.

 - Ability to learn and retain technical skills and information.

 - Positive attitude.

 - Flexible schedule, including the ability to crew shoots that are scheduled during weeknights and weekends.